istio/release-builder/README.md

 Release validation PASSED
 ```

-and there will be a stopped container which will contain the artifacts
-from the build.
-To extract the artifacts from the stopped container, use `docker ps -a` to find the name of the stopped container, and then run `docker cp` to
+To extract the artifacts from the container, use `docker ps -a` to find the name of the build container, and then run `docker cp` to
 copy the artifacts.
 For example, the command might be `docker cp happy_pare:/tmp/istio-release/out artifacts`.
 This will place the artifacts in the `artifacts`
 directory in your current working directory.
 The `artifacts` directory will contain the artifacts(subject to change):